"Very interesting music. Love the inventiveness of the sound palette and processing"

 “I’m falling in love with the possibilities of electronic sound.
 All over again.”

 There’s some developed versions of recent commissions including two dance productions, a film soundtrack and a sonic response to Hayling Island.
-In her signature “one-woman electronic avalanche” style (BBC Introducing), “Electric Mountain” spans from lush ambient works to stomping triumphant tracks.
+In my signature “one-woman electronic avalanche” style (BBC Introducing), “Electric Mountain” spans from lush ambient works to stomping tracks to dance to like nobody’s watching.

 I’m going back to my electronica roots here after 20 years of honing my musical craft.
 Bringing in sound design and adventurous song structures, “Electric Mountain” is intended as nourishment for the head, heart and haunches.
 With its sweeping synth pads, swooping synthetic melodies and intimate vocals anchored in deep yet ultimately triumphant beats, it oozes the influences of my experimental electronica lineage, with nods to Aphex Twin, Autechre and Bjork.